Using Imperfect Surrogates for Downstream Inference: Design-based Supervised Learning for Social Science Applications of Large Language Models: Our Proposed Estimator: Design-based Supervised Learning

-No existing strategy meets our requirements of asymptotically unbiased estimation with proper coverage while also efficiently using the surrogate labels from LLMs.
-Design-based semi-supervised learning (DSL) improves upon the conventional semi-supervised learning procedure (which is not consistent and does not provide valid confidence intervals) by using a bias-corrected pseudo-outcome in downstream statistical analyses (summarized in Definition~\ref{def:dsl} and Algorithm~\ref{alg:dsl}).
+No existing strategy meets our requirements of asymptotically unbiased estimation with proper coverage while also efficiently using the surrogate labels.
+Design-based supervised learning (DSL) improves upon the conventional supervised learning procedure (which is not generally consistent and does not provide valid confidence intervals) by using a bias-corrected pseudo-outcome in downstream statistical analyses (summarized in Definition~\ref{def:dsl} and Algorithm~\ref{alg:dsl}).

 For the proposed DSL estimator, we employ a $K$-fold cross-fitting procedure \citep{cher2018double}.
 We first partition the observation indices $i = 1, \ldots, n$ into $K$ groups $\cD_k$ where $k = 1, \ldots, K$.
-We then learn the supervised machine learning model $\widehat{g}_k$ by predicting $Y$ using $(Q, W, X)$ using all hand-coded documents \textit{not} in $\cD_k$.
+We then learn the supervised machine learning model $\widehat{g}_k$ by predicting $Y$ using $(Q, W, X)$ using all expert-coded documents \textit{not} in $\cD_k$.
 We then define a bias-corrected pseudo-outcome $\widetilde{Y}_{i}^k$ for observations in $\cD_k$ as follows.